 Have a look at this example of a statement with and without action verbs:

 - Completed 430+ phone calls per week with customers, providing them with helpful solutions and excellent service regarding their inquiries

 - Responsible for providing customers on the phone with answers to their inquiries

 9. Replace passive voice with active voice

-Passive voice adds unnecessary words to your resume and can make your previous duties unclear to employers reading about your work history.
+Passive voice adds unnecessary words to your resume and can make your previous duties unclear to employers.

 Using the active voice throughout your resume gives a clearer look at your participation and leadership in a role and makes your work experience appear more dynamic and direct.

 - Led a team of 70+ package holiday specialists, achieving a 50% increase in year-on-year revenues in summer 2022

 - Team of 70+ package holiday specialists led by me was responsible for 50% increase in year-on-year revenues in summer 2022

 After proofreading your updated resume and making your final changes, save it as a PDF or docx file.